cnicaudie/WDAU_2021/README.md

 ### PC (Mouse + Keyboard)
 - Arrow keys or ZQSD (AZERTY keyboard) for Left/Right/Up/Down movements ;
 - Mouse to aim
-- Right click to shoot ;
+- Right click to throw a bone ;
-- Space to roll.
+- Space to skull roll.

 ### Controller (PS3)
 - Left joystick for Left/Right movements ;
 - R1 for Up movements ;
 - L1 for Down movements ;
 - Right joystick to aim ;
-- L2 to shoot ;
+- L2 to throw a bone ;
-- O to roll.
+- O to skull roll.

 *Note : these bindings where tested with the PS3 Dualshock controller, if you test with another one, some of them might be different.*